 Dr. Neil Phillips

-His favoured period is the Palaeolithic, an interest that he has pursued not only in Wales but also Spain, Gibraltar, and Morocco; working for The National History Museum, The National Museum of Wales and Oxford Brookes University.
+His favoured period is the Palaeolithic, an interest that he has pursued not only in Wales but also in Spain, Gibraltar, and Morocco; working for The National History Museum, The National Museum of Wales and Oxford Brookes University.

 Over the intervening years, involvement in commercial archaeology has familiarised Dr Phillips with a range of archaeological periods from Mesolithic to WW2, however; the bias, in S Wales at least, tends towards either Roman or Industrial.